mozilla/subhub/docs/doit.md

 Where,
     SERVICE is the service that you are deploying from the set of fxa.
-    FUNCTION is the function that you are deploying from the set of sub, hub, mia.
+    FUNCTION is the function that you are deploying from the set of hub, mia.